sivajeebattina/MTGenericAlertView/README.md

 ### Installation
 - Download the files or clone the project
-- Drop PCSAlertViewContainer.h and PCSAlertViewContainer.m files in your project
+- Drop MTGenericAlertView and MTGenericAlertView.m files in your project

 ## Screenshots